 Anatomy of an icon

 Now that you have a firm grasp of the different kinds of icons, you should understand the anatomy of an icon.
-This is important when designing your own icons, though it also comes in handy when evaluating the suitability of an existing icon set you’re considering using.
+This is important when working on iconography design, though it also comes in handy when evaluating the suitability of an existing icon set you’re considering using.

 Not every icon is the same size and shape, so keeping each of them within a standard-size container makes a developer’s life way easier.
 Make sure the icons are the same size within the container in at least one dimension to prevent them from appearing to be all different sizes.